HOME SEARCH ALL TOPICS

 V. John Batten

-In fact 'work horse' was a common term in my family.
+In fact 'work horse' was a common term in my childhood.
 If my mother felt that she had been working particularly hard with no help from other people who had been lazing around, she would come into a room and announce, "Here comes the workhorse".

 At the end of a gruelling and probably boring time in the fields, the men had to tend to their horses before themselves.
 The horses lived in stables when not working.